-Where Duolingo teaches beginner words and phrases, Babbel teaches grammar from beginner to advanced.
+Where Duolingo teaches beginner (and sometimes intermediate) words and phrases, Babbel teaches grammar from beginner to advanced.
 Where Duolingo is free as a bird, Babbel comes at a price.

 As you can see, Duolingo and Babbel are meant to do very different things, and are therefore either appropriate for very different kinds of people, or better used together for a more solid kick-off to learning a new language.